tsnellgrove/dark_castle3/doc/to_do.md

 	DONE: examine 'show' case return in interp() - what to do about 'give'? change case name? => 'prep' case
 	DONE: comment clean-up
 TBD: create goblin machines
-	TBD: attack burt method
+	TBD: attack burt method => attack_burt_dict
+		IDEA: Instead of a separate method for burt_attacks, just have a separate dict??
+			IDEA: but how could I pass in who the attacker was?? (without needing a new interp() case)
+		IDEA: Ultimately, a separat attack_burt() method is simplest... but this is another arguement for 'burt' as an obj
+			IDEA: will still need a spearate attack_burt_dict
+			IDEA: replace "Fearlessly you charge.." text with "You attempt to parry the creature's attack with "
+			IDEA: 'pary' is really just text and and result_key == None
+	TBD: create pre_act_mach
+		IDEA: room will be a condition component
 		IDEA: can pass creature into result_exe()
-		IDEA: replace "Fearless you charge.." text with "You attempt to parry the creature's attack with "
-	TBD: create pre_act_mach
 			IDEA: text will be situation-specific (e.g. "The goblin does not take kindly to your presence in the north side of the room.")
 			IDEA: rest of the result is just calling self.creature.attack_burt()
-		IDEA: room condition
 			IDEA: creatures are weapon-locked (always assumed to use the same weapon)
 TBD: create help function for creatures (include fact that creatures can attack)
 TBD: full final test
 TBD: update creature doc